AvaloniaUI/Avalonia/src/Skia/Perspex.Skia/readme.md

 - Save

 DrawingContextImpl
-- DrawRoundRect is not properly implemented due to lack of support in Skia
+- DrawRoundRect is not properly implemented due to lack of support in SkiaSharp
 - Alpha support missing as SkiaSharp does not expose this
 - Gradient Shader caching?
 - TileBrushes
 - Pen Dash styles

 Formatted Text Rendering
-- still needs a lot of work once SkiaSharp implementation is better
+- minor polish

 RenderTarget
 - Figure out a cleaner implementation across all platforms
-- HW accelerated working?
+- HW acceleration

 StreamGeometry
 - Paths within Paths may not work right